Sean Lewis (American football)

-Sean Lewis (born April 11, 1986) is an American college football coach and former player who is the head coach of the San Diego State Aztecs football team at San Diego State University (SDSU).
+Sean Lewis (born April 11, 1986) is an American college football coach and former player who is the head football coach at San Diego State University (SDSU).
 He was the offensive coordinator at the University of Colorado Boulder in 2023 and the head coach at Kent State University from 2018 to 2022.
 Lewis played college football at the University of Wisconsin–Madison.

 Playing career

 Lewis attended Harold L. Richards High School in Oak Lawn, Illinois, southwest of Chicago, where he played quarterback.
 Lewis became the school's career passing leader with 3,131 yards and 39 touchdown passes in three seasons.
 He added 915 yards on the ground on 192 carries and 15 touchdowns.
 He then attended the University of Wisconsin in Madison, Wisconsin, on an athletic scholarship.
 He was recruited as a quarterback but converted to tight end.
 A career backup, Lewis' first reception came in a 2007 game against Minnesota.
 He graduated from Wisconsin in December 2007 with one year of eligibility remaining.